Mark-Jovero/GroupAlpha/README.md

 Public Website URL: **https://mark-jovero.github.io/GroupAlpha/**

+The contents on GitHub may be outdated.
 Please download the .ova file and import it into your VirtualBox.
-It is already set up to handle account registration and login.[Download Link](google.com)
+It is already set up to handle account registration and login. [(Download Link)](tinyurl.com/CSC317Alpha)

 A website that sells office supplies!

-## TODO [due APRIL 30th]
+## TODO [due MAY 19]
-  - Create social media accounts
-  - Finish webpage contents (ie Privacy page)
-  - Work on a cart system
-  - Basic Login System
+  - Input validation for password/password confirm, email, etc.

 ## How to Access a Clicked Item's Data
   - You can access the item that a user has clicked.
 To do so, it is important that your html head has the following: